Stanley-Chiedozie/Manufacturing/README.md

 # Manufacturing
-## Operational Efficiency and Quality Control Report
+## Operational Efficiency and Quality Control Report.

 📌 Project Overview
 I am excited to share my latest analytics project focused on improving operational efficiency and quality control in a manufacturing environment.